ujjwal-rai/resollect-assignment/README.md

 ## Overview
 Resollect is a comprehensive loan management and portfolio system designed for financial institutions to track, manage, and process loans efficiently.
 The system provides a modern UI with responsive design that works seamlessly across desktop and mobile devices.

+## Live Demo
+The application is hosted on Vercel and can be accessed at: [https://resollect-assignment-gilt.vercel.app/](https://resollect-assignment-gilt.vercel.app/)

 ## Technology Stack

 ### Core Technologies